Etive-Mor/Open-IMO-CII-Calculator/README.md

 The specification for this software can be found in [IMO's resolution MEPC.353(78)](https://wwwcdn.imo.org/localresources/en/KnowledgeCentre/IndexofIMOResolutions/MEPCDocuments/MEPC.353(78).pdf), adopted in June 2021.
 Additional references, summaries, & resolutions can be found in the [References \& datasets](#references--datasets) section.

+The software is provided as-is.
+While best-efforts are made to ensure its results are acurate inline with the IMO's CII specifications, the results it produces are _**estimates**_ and _**guidance**_.
+Results should not be considered proof of regulatory compliance.

 # Table of Contents
 - [Open IMO Carbon Intensity Indicator (CII) Calculator 🚢](#open-imo-carbon-intensity-indicator-cii-calculator-)